alisha17/register_service_nsw/README.md

 Some assumptions and notes:

-- In this application I am using serializable for the models to return the schema as per the specs for the GET api .
+- In this application I am using serializable for the models to return the schema as per the specs for the GET api.
 However in practice, application schemas will differ for different endpoints.
 - I am using the same sqlite db file for development and testing.
 But in actual project, there should be different database for testing, which should ideally be dropped after the testing has completed.
 For the same purpose, different configurations can be used for testing/development/production.